urbanairship/ios-library/Documentation/Migration/migration-guide-12-13.md

 ### Location must be used with explicit submodules

-AirshipLocation is an optional external module, so that with no need for location services do not need to include location description strings when submitting to Apple.
-Because of this, it is not compatible with the umbrella Airship framework, and must be imported alongside explicit submodules.
+AirshipLocation is an explicit opt-in, so that apps with no need for location services do not need to include location description strings when submitting to Apple.
+Because of this, AirshipLocation not compatible with `Airship.framework`, and must be imported alongside the core SDK and explicit feature modules.
 If your app is using location, the imports should look like the following:

 Objective-c:
 ```objective-c